Job profiles

 Redesigning job profiles was a project that seemed fairly easy at first, but turned out to be trickier than expected.

-Before starting this piece of work, I only ever designed for an adult audience, and this was a great learning experience as I had the opportunity to design for an audience that I was not familiar with.
-Assisting in the research sessions was also important to see how these students interact with the product
+Before starting this piece of work, I only ever designed for an adult audience.
+This was a great learning experience as I had the opportunity to design for an audience that I was not familiar with - secondary school students.
+Participating and facilitating the research sessions was also important in order to see how the students interact with the product.

 Overall, this project's main focus was on content - finding a language and terms that would be not only understandable, but also interesting for secondary school students in particular audience, was an iterative process.